| Recent snowfall isn't deep enough to slow down vehicle traffic, but it's perfect for breathing new life into the snowmobile season.

 Despite the easy travel by pickup truck, even 2WD cars, ice fishing traffic has tapered off.
 In fact I was surprised by how manageable the crowds were this weekend; if an angler wanted to stake out some quiet territory, they could do it easily.

+| We targeted Perch this weekend, a mission that was successful despite a shaky start.
+Maybe it was the cold front or possibly the sunny skies that discouraged Perch from roaming the shallow flats early in the morning.
+Or it could have been the presence of Pike that had them jittery, it’s hard to say.
 I had just entered our large, hub style fishing shelter to let the crew know that I was going to leave them for a while.
 My plan was to drive further out and drill into some fresh territory; I’d come back and get them whenever I found an exciting area.
 That was as far as I got, before I even un-zipped the door to leave, one of the girls already had a fish hooked.
 Not long after, there was a nice flurry and from 11:30 and 1:00 PM, all I did was sit alongside the girls, providing assistance as it was needed.

 However it worked, it wasn’t until I announced my intention to go exploring that the Perch began to move.